 Bargi Dam is located on the Jabalpur – Nagpur highway about 40 km from Jabalpur city, Bargi Dam is built on Narmada river. famous for water sports in Bargi Dam.
 It is the first completed Dam in chain of 30 proposed dams across the river Narmada.
 Its reserved water is used for Hydropower generation and irrigation purpose.
 There is also a cruise in the reservoir water on a boat / cruise liner called as Narmada Queen.
 Other facilities like Speed Boating, Water Scooters, Paddle Boating have been provided for the tourists.

-Rani Durgavati Memorial and Museum: Dedicated to the memory of the 16th century A.D.
-Queen Durgavati in her memory.
-It houses fine collection of sculptures, inscriptions and prehistoric relics.
+Rani Durgavati Memorial and Museum in memory of the 16 century Queen Durgavati.
+A museum is fine collection of sculptures, inscriptions and prehistoric relics.

-The Chausat Yogini Temple, situated on top of the hill rock, commands a beautiful view of the Narmada flowing through the Marble Rocks.
-The temple is dedicated to Goddess Durga, this 10th century temple has exquisitely carved stone figures belonging to the Kalachuri period.
+Chausat Yogini Temple situated on top of the hill rock,with a beautiful view of the Narmada flowing through the jagged Marble Rocks.
+Dedicated to Goddess Durga, this 10th century temple has exquisitely carved stone figures belonging to the Kalachuri period.
 According to a local legend, this ancient temple is connected to the Gond Queen Durgavati’s palace through an underground passage.

 Tripur Sundari Temple was a place of worship since 11th century in village Tewar which about 12 kms from Jabalpur on bhedaghat road.
 Tripur Sundari Devi is sacred for Kalchuri dynasty.

 Kanha National Forest Reserve, Panchmarhi hill station, Maihar Mata Sharda Devi temple, The Bandhavgarh National Park